 Division of Biological Sciences

-The Division of Biological Sciences at the UC San Diego has multiple openings for non-tenure track lecturers (Unit 18).
-Courses may include undergraduate lower and upper division lectures in the areas of Human Physiology (BIPN 100 and BIPN 102), Metabolic (BIBC 102) and Structural Biochemistry (BIBC 100), Cell Biology (BILD 1 and/or BICD 110), Ecology, Behavior, Evolution (BILD 3), Bacteriology (BIMM 12), Molecular Biology (BIMM 100), Neurobiology (most BIPN courses), and Genetics (BICD 100).
+The Division of Biological Sciences at UC San Diego has multiple openings for temporary non-tenure track lecturers (Unit 18).
+Courses may include undergraduate lower and upper division lectures in the areas of Physiology (BILD 2, BIPN 100 and BIPN 102), Metabolic (BIBC 102) and Structural Biochemistry (BIBC 100), Cell Biology (BILD 1 and/or BICD 110), Molecular Biology (BIMM 100), Neurobiology (most BIPN courses), and Genetics (BICD 100).
 Lab courses include Recombinant DNA Techniques (BIMM 101), Biochemical Techniques (BIBC 103), and Microbiology (BIMM 121).
 The full list of courses offered by the Division of Biological Sciences can be found in the online course catalog.

 The Division of Biological Sciences at UC San Diego is a vibrant center of scientific discovery, innovation, and collaboration.
 Our large research base spans many areas of biology and has one of the most celebrated graduate programs in the country.
 We are committed to academic excellence and diversity within faculty, staff, and student body.